trek-view/basecamp/_posts/2022-02-25-overlay-nadir-watermark-video-using-ffmpeg.md

 All of these approaches required breaking videos down into frames, overlaying the nadir or watermark, and then re-rendering into a video.

-When doing this for videos shot at 24FPS the number of frames that need to be processed quickly increares.
-For example, one minute of footage shot at 24 FPS will product 1440 frame (`24*60`).
+When doing this for videos shot at 24FPS the number of frames that need to be processed quickly increases.
+For example, one minute of footage shot at 24 FPS will produce 1440 frames (`24*60`).

-As I get more familiar with ffmpeg, I realised it could be used to create a much simpler approach for video files.
+As I get more familiar with ffmpeg, I realised it could be used to create a much simpler approach to add such an overlay on video files.

 ```shell
 $ ffmpeg -i INPUT.mp4 -i IMAGE_OVERLAY.png \